 The borrowing of books regularly is an important aspect of guiding students towards a love of reading.
+Students will have opportunities to visit Whittlesea Library as a class.
 The number of books students may borrow out at a time is dependent on their level.

-- For Prep they may borrow out 1 book at a time. - For Year One and Two they may borrow out 2 books at a time. - For Years 3-6 they may have up to 3 books borrowed at a time.
+- For Prep they may borrow out 1 book at a time. - For Year One and Two they may borrow out 2 books at a time. - For Years 3-6 they may have up to 4 books borrowed at a time.